 When I was first diagnosed, I lived in New Zealand.
 As brilliant as the medical treatment I got there was, NZ is a tiny country population-wise, and I knew a grand total of one other renal patient.
 A considerably older family friend whose circumstances are completely different from my own.
 Patient support groups don’t seem to exist there to the extent they do here, particularly for young adults.

 After moving to the UK, I was initially fine, but when my disease unexpectedly came back, I found myself living on the other side of the world from my friends, family and previous medical team.
-The medical side of things was easily fixed once I started seeing a new consultant, but in terms of emotional support, things were really hard.
+The medical side of things was ok once I met my new consultant, but emotional support was a totally different story.

 Fortunately, I discovered the National Kidney Federation (NKF) and in October 2014 I went to their patients’ conference for the first time.
 Being in this environment was amazing, virtually everybody else there knew what I was dealing with, because either they themselves, or somebody close to them, had personal experience.
 I met people that weekend who will be lifelong friends.

 While I was there, I also found out that although most of the conference attendees were older than I was, there was another group too, a group which has since become our wonderful Young Adult Kidney Group.
 This was specifically for patients between 18 and 30, and every year, they went on a weekend trip in the Peak District!
 In September 2015 I joined them.

 Before I attended the weekend, I was really nervous.
 I only knew a couple of other people who would be there, and large group gatherings aren’t really my thing at the best of times, let alone when they also involve “Outdoor Activities”!